 Coffee and Cream

-Coffee and taupe tones mixed with grey – as seen on the Grange façade of our Lyndhurst 23 home – can work well on modern façades and have been a long-standing, popular colour choice for many years.
+Coffee and taupe tones mixed with grey – as seen on the Hamptons façade of our Lyndhurst 23 home – can work well on modern façades and have been a long-standing, popular colour choice for many years.
 Just avoid leaning too hard into beige tones in order to keep your house looking fresh.

 Both modern and more traditional homes can carry a darker, earthy exterior colour scheme well, especially in areas of natural beauty.
 Grey, olive, slate and taupe all work together to make for a standout house façade.